Geodetic Transformations and Conversions

 Geographic to / from Grid

-Two methods are presented to convert Geographic to/from Grid coordinates; Krueger n-series equations and Krueger n-series equations.
-The Krueger n-series equations are accurate to better than 1 mm within any zone of the Map Grid of Australia 2020 and can still be used for many purposes.
+Two methods are presented to convert Geographic to/from Grid coordinates; Krueger n-series equations and Krueger λ‑series equations (Redfearn's equations).
+The Krueger λ‑series equations are accurate to better than 1 mm within any zone of the Map Grid of Australia 2020 and can still be used for many purposes.
 However, for applications where users are working across multiple UTM/MGA zones, Krueger n-series equations are recommended.
 The Krueger n-series equations are particularly beneficial in software to avoid error build up when conversions are done back and forth between geographic and grid coordinates.

 - Online application (n-series):

-- Spreadsheet (Krueger n-series): A spreadsheet is available on the ICSM GitHub repository to perform geographic to grid conversions, or vice versa.
+- Spreadsheet (Krueger both series): A spreadsheet is available on the ICSM GitHub repository to perform geographic to grid conversions, or vice versa.

 Vincenty's formulae can be used to calculate the ellipsoidal distance and azimuths between two points.